-Lily found a loose board, pushed it open and crawled through.
+Lily found a loose board, pushed it open and squeezed through.
 A few minutes later the pavilion was alive with light and music.
-Shawn could hear the Wurlitzer band organ playing Bicycle Built for Two.
-He and the younger children followed Lily's path.
+Shawn, waiting with Lily's sisters and brothers, soon heard the Wurlitzer band organ play Bicycle Built for Two.
+He and the younger children then followed Lily's path.
 From the outside, the Carrousel Pavilion looked like the other buildings in the park: rotted wood, graffiti and hundreds of pock marks left from BB guns.
 Inside, the place was as well-kept as a ride at Disneyland.
-There were no spider webs hanging from the rafters, no smell of age and decay.
+Surprisingly, there were no spider webs hanging from the rafters, no smell of age and decay.
 The horses looked like they'd recently been painted, and their reins shone like new.

-As Shawn marveled at the condition of the merry-go-round, Lily passed him by, riding on a white stallion.
+As Shawn marveled at the condition of the merry-go-round, Lily passed by him, riding on a white stallion.
 Edwina clapped her hands joyously.
 The older sister reached down, and Shawn handed the toddler to her.